toobit-docs/apidocs/source/index.html.md

 | timestamp | LONG | YES | |
 | recvWindow | LONG | NO | |

+### Order Side :
+- BUY_OPEN   Open a long buy order to open a position to buy
+- BUY_CLOSE  Close Buy Order Close Buy
+- SELL_OPEN   Open a short sell order to open a position to sell
+- SELL_CLOSE  Flat long sell order, close position and sell

+### Price Type:

+- INPUT  The system will match the order with the price you entered.
+- OPPONENT  The order will be matched at the best price of the counterparty.
+- QUEUE  Orders will be matched at the best price in the same direction.
+- OVER The order will be matched at the best price of the counterparty + over-price (floating).
+- MARKET Orders will be matched at the latest transaction price * (1 ± 5%).

 ## Query Order (USER_DATA)
 - `GET /api/v1/futures/order`